Laura-Sierra/TreeDomPy/README.md

 # TreeDomPy
-TreeDomPy is an user-friendly tool to make blastP alignments, phylogenetic trees and to annotate domains using a Tkinter graphical interface.
+TreeDomPy is an user-friendly tool to make blastP alignments, phylogenetic trees and to annotate domains using Python and a Tkinter graphical interface.

 ![alt text](https://raw.githubusercontent.com/Laura-Sierra/TreeDomPy/images/0_window.png)